-At March 31, 2011, the Company had a revolving credit facility (the "Credit Agreement") with Wells Fargo Bank, National Association ("Wells Fargo"), pursuant to which the Company is able to borrow or reborrow up to \$5,000, subject to the terms and conditions thereof.
+At June 30, 2011, the Company had a revolving credit facility (the "Credit Agreement") with Wells Fargo Bank, National Association, successor-in-interest by merger to Wachovia Bank, National Association ("Wells Fargo"), pursuant to which the Company is able to borrow or reborrow up to \$5,000, subject to the terms and conditions thereof.
 The interest rate on amounts outstanding under the Credit Agreement is, at the option of the Company, equivalent to either (a) the base rate (which equals the higher of the Prime Rate or 0.5% above the Federal Funds Rate, each as defined) or (b) the London Interbank Offered Rate ("LIBOR") determined on an interest period of 1-month, 2-months, 3-months or 6-months, plus 2.00%.
 Interest on amounts outstanding is payable quarterly.
 The Credit Agreement requires the Company to comply with certain covenants, including, among others, ratios that relate funded debt to both total capitalization and earnings before interest, taxes, depreciation and amortization, as well as the maintenance of minimum levels of tangible net worth.
 The Company must also comply with limitations on capital expenditures, certain payments, additional debt obligations, equity repurchases and certain redemptions, as well as minimum risk-based capital levels.
 Upon the occurrence of an event of default, Wells Fargo may terminate the Credit Agreement and declare all amounts outstanding due and payable in full.
-During the three month period ended March 31, 2011, there was no balance outstanding under this Credit Agreement and the Company was in compliance with all terms of the Credit Agreement.
-The termination date of this Credit Agreement is June 30, 2011.
-The Company may seek to extend or renew the Credit Agreement on or prior to expiration, although no assurances can be provided that any extension or replacement would be available to the Company on acceptable terms, or at all.
+During the six month period ended June 30, 2011, there was no balance outstanding under this Credit Agreement and the Company was in compliance with all terms of the Credit Agreement.
+On July 1, 2011, the Company and Wells Fargo entered into the fourth amendment to the Credit Agreement (the "Fourth Amendment").
+The Fourth Amendment provides for the extension of the Credit Agreement to August 31, 2011.
+The Company was in compliance with all terms of the Credit facility, on substantially similar terms, no assurances thereof can be provided that any extension or replacement or a replacement or di tercili tacility